-Visual MODFLOW Flex includes options to adjust the Pathline travel time and time marker for a MODPATH run (using either forward or backward particles).
+Visual MODFLOW Flex includes options to adjust the Pathline travel time and time marker for a MODPATH or a MOD-PATH3DU particle track run (using either forward or backward particles).

 The "Pathlines Options" can be launched by right-clicking on Pathlines from the model explorer, and selecting "Pathline Options".
 The following window will appear (note that forward and backward pathlines can each have their own settings defined in the Options window.